i-doit181/mqtt-ts-enhancer/README.md

-# shelly-ts-enhancer
+# mqtt-ts-enhancer
-Enhance ShellyH&amp;T messages with a timestamp
+Enhance mqtt messages with a timestamp